Daily Work is Committed to Building Equity in St. Paul and Beyond

 - Open space for additional thoughts and questions

-If you are worried about participating due to the cost of purchasing a book, please let us know.
+If you are worried about participating due to accessing the materials, please let us know.
 We are working to find a way to ensure everyone can participate.

 Our Commitment to Equity